1869 – 1956

 By Susan Roberts

-Helen Deland was the only daughter of Henry and Sarah Parce Deland to survive infancy.
+Helen DeLand was the only daughter of Henry and Sarah Parce DeLand to survive infancy.
 Until she was seven the family lived in a small federal-style house at what is now Fairport’s Four Corners.
-Her father, Henry Deland, had the house moved to its current location, 39 East Church Street, and built a French Chateau-style mansion in its place.
-That house, know as the Green Lantern Inn, was Helen’s home for the next 20 years.
+Her father, Henry DeLand, had the house moved to its current location, 39 East Church Street, and built a French Chateau-style mansion in its place.
+That house, known as the Green Lantern Inn (DeLand House), was Helen’s home for the next 20 years.

 By all accounts, Helen’s childhood was a happy one.
 In her memoirs she described the house in detail, including her bedroom: a tower room with pale green walls and a darker green carpet with a flower border, a cherry bedroom set, olive wood desk and a sewing work basket (something found in the bedrooms of most 19th century girls).
 She talked about playing hide-and-seek under the ornate dining room table, spending time in the third-floor tower playroom, going out on the roof to see where her friends were playing.
 The conservatory was a favorite place; she loved spending time among the many tropical plants and listening to the songs of the resident mocking bird.

 The house was surrounded by trees, shrubs, green lawns and formal gardens, with a chicken coop, stables and a kitchen garden in back.
 One of Helen’s favorite rainy-day activities was to use the swing that had been set up for her, and her older brother Harlan, in the stables.
 It provided a play area away from the house even when the weather did not cooperate.

 The DeLand family traveled to Florida for the first time in 1876, the same year their house was being built.
 Henry was drawn to central Florida; he purchased a large tract of land in the middle of a pine forest and began planning a new community – soon to be known as Deland Florida.